tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 [`map2()`](https://purrr.tidyverse.org/reference/map2.html), [`modify2()`](https://purrr.tidyverse.org/reference/modify.html), and [`pmap()`](https://purrr.tidyverse.org/reference/pmap.html) use tidyverse recycling rules, which mean that vectors of length 1 are recycled to any size but all other vectors must have the same length.
 This has two major changes:

 -   Previously, the presence of a zero-length input generated a zero-length output.
-Now its recycled using the same rules:
+Now it's recycled using the same rules:

     <div class="highlight">